Slackadays/Clipboard/README.md

 <br>

 ### <img src="documentation/readme-assets/InstallManually.png" alt="Install Manually" height=25px />
-You'll need CMake and C++20 support, and if you want X11 and/or Wayland compatibility, you'll also need libx11 and/or libwayland plus Wayland Protocols.
+You'll need CMake and C++20 support, and if you want X11, Wayland, or ALSA support, you'll also need libx11, libwayland plus Wayland Protocols, or libasound respectively.

 Get the latest release instead of the latest commit by adding `--branch 0.8.0` right after `git clone...`.